scontain/scone_mesh_tutorial/README.md

 # Confidential Hello World!

-In this tutorial, we show how to provide a simple cloud-native application with a secret such that **nobody** (except our program) can access the secret.
+In this tutorial, we show how to provide a simple cloud-native application with a secret such that **nobody** (except for the program itself) can access the secret.
 In fact, not even users with root privileges and cloud providers with hardware access can access it or modify the program.

 > **NOTE:** If you want to skip the introductory explanations,
 > you can jump right to the [**Quick Start Guide**](#quick-start-guide).